 Process of Construction of the DAT Testing Items

-The testing items undergo several levels of checks and revisions before being included in the DAT.
-At the initial stage, science and mathematics instructors, special consultants and staff of American Dental Association contribute towards testing items that can be included in DAT sections.
-These items are reviewed to meet the requirements of DAT.
-Test items are then pre-tested in DAT without being scored.
-This is again followed by revision of the testing items according to the psychometric standards for the DAT.
-The testing items undergo an analysis on the level of difficulty and discrimination index, whereupon the items are either incorporated in DAT or discarded.
+The testing items undergo several levels of checks and revisions before being included in the examination.
+At the initial stage, Science and Mathematics instructors, special consultants and staff of American Dental Association contribute towards the questions in the exam.
+These items are reviewed to meet the requirements of test.
+These questions are then pre-tested in DAT without being scored.
+This is again followed by revision of the testing items according to the psychometric standards.
+The questions undergo an analysis on the level of difficulty and discrimination index, whereupon the items are either incorporated in the actual examination or discarded.

 1. Survey of Natural Sciences

-This is a 90 minutes long test.
-It has a total of 100 testing items.
-It is further divided into three categories as follows.
+This is a 90 minutes long test and has a total of 100 testing items.
+It is further divided into three categories as follows:

 - Biology – This test contains a total of 40 testing items.
 The content of the testing items comes from topics like Cell and Molecular Biology, Life Diversities, Vertebrate Anatomy and Physiology Developmental Biology, Genetics, Evolution, Ecology and Behavior.

-- Organic Chemistry – 30 testing items are based on Organic Chemistry.
+- Organic Chemistry – 30 testing items are found here and these are based on Organic Chemistry.
 The topics included are Chemical and Physical Properties of Molecules and Organic Analysis, Stereochemistry, Nomenclature, Acid-Base Chemistry, Aromatics and Bonding, Individual Reactions of Major Functional Groups and Combination of Reactions to Synthesize Compounds.

 2. Perceptual Ability Test